Tesla’s Autopilot investigation continues

 Is Tesla at fault?

 Tesla’s website clarifies what Autopilot’s intentions are: “Autopilot and Full Self-Driving Capability are intended for use with a fully attentive driver, who has their hands on the wheel and is prepared to take over at any moment. … The currently enabled features do not make the vehicle autonomous.”
 When drivers are 100% compliant with this rule, the technology checks out.
-Tesla does issue warnings when this rule isn’t followed and will turn off Autopilot if the safety precautions are not met.
+Tesla does issue warnings when this rule isn’t followed and will turn off Autopilot if the safety precautions are not met and Tesla manuals contain the same information.
 However, it comes down to the last few seconds before any collision happens and if the Tesla can actually recognize a unique obstacle approaching.

 Tesla’s consideration of driver behaviors and its capabilities to be in complicated situations is in question.
 As this story evolves, the NHTSA will be getting down to engineering and physics before making any announcement on a recall.
 Many automakers are adopting this AI or similar procedures.
 This investigation gives other brands a vast heads up before releasing any automated vehicles and leaves everyone to wonder about Tesla’s next move if a recall is announced.